February 27th, 2010

 Well… Let me hear you say “Arrghhh!!!”
 Read the rest of this entry »

-Tags: photoshop, techniques
+Tags: photoshop, techniques, Mac

 Posted in Design | No Comments »